lintopher0315/Quick-Math/README.md

 ## Quick Math

-Quick Match is a competitive math website designed to be fast and easily accessbile to the user.
+Quick Match is a competitive math website designed to be fast and easily accessible to the user.

 ## Description